Sociedad Explotadora de Tierra del Fuego: History

 While the business acquisitions created an oligarchical group which controlled production and development of southern Chile, it also displaced the original inhabitants of those lands.
-Fences created obstacles for the nomadic life of the Selk'nam people and introduction of sheep herds displaced their main food source, the guanaco.
+Fences created obstacles for the nomadic life of the Selkʼnam people and introduction of sheep herds displaced their main food source, the guanaco.
 Facing starvation and with no concept of ownership, they began to steal livestock.
 The Exploitation Society asked and received permission from the Chilean government to remove the indigenous population from the area.
-Menéndez gave orders for the extermination of the Selk'nam, paying a bounty for each death.
-Repression against the Selk'nam peoples, who now numbered only roughly a hundred, continued after the genocide.
-Chile moved the remaining Selk'nam people to Dawson Island, where they were placed into concentration camps.
-Argentina eventually allowed Salesian missionaries to aid the Selk'nam and attempt to culturally assimilate them, with their traditional culture and livelihoods at this point completely destroyed.
+Menéndez gave orders for the extermination of the Selkʼnam, paying a bounty for each death.
+Repression against the Selkʼnam, who now numbered only roughly a hundred, continued after the genocide.
+Chile moved the remaining Selkʼnam people to Dawson Island, where they were placed in concentration camps.
+Argentina eventually allowed Salesian missionaries to aid the Selkʼnam and attempt to culturally assimilate them, with their traditional culture and livelihoods at this point completely destroyed.

 Under agrarian reforms in the 1960s, the society changed its name in 1964 to Ganadera Tierra del Fuego S.A. and was dissolved officially in 1973.